arpitsaxena16/movie-ticket-booking-platform/README.md

 # Read

-· Browse theatres currently running the show (movie selected) in the town, including show timing by a chosen date · Booking platform offers in selected cities and theatres • 50% discount on the third ticket • Tickets booked for the afternoon show get a 20% discount
+· Browse theatres currently running the show (movie selected) in the town, including show timing by a chosen date · Booking platform offers in selected cities and theatres
+• 50% discount on the third ticket
+• Tickets booked for the afternoon show get a 20% discount

+Candidate Solution:
+•	 Implemented the scenario - Browse theatres currently running the show (movie selected) in the town, including show timing by a chosen date as a rest API , using in memory data.
+·	Created the basic structure for second scenario

 # Write

-· Book movie tickets by selecting a theatre, timing, and preferred seats for the day · Theatres can create, update, and delete shows for the day. · Bulk booking and cancellation · Theatres can allocate seat inventory and update them for the show
+· Book movie tickets by selecting a theatre, timing, and preferred seats for the day · Theatres can create, update, and delete shows for the day.
+· Bulk booking and cancellation
+· Theatres can allocate seat inventory and update them for the show

+Candidate Solution:
+•	Implemented API solutions for 2nd and 4th use-case, using in memory data.
+.
+Created skeleton design for scenario 3rd and 4th